scheemik/unox/docs/installation.md

 ```

 Then, as described in [this Alliance docs page](https://docs.alliancecan.ca/wiki/SSH_Keys), log in to Alliance at the [SSH authorized keys page](https://ccdb.computecanada.ca/ssh_authorized_keys).
-Then, copy your public key by using the output of this command:
+Then, copy and paste in your public key by using the output of this command:
 ```console
 username@local:~/$ cat ~/.ssh/<id_ed25519>.pub
 ```